 Some of the lowest prices for solar equipment can be found on sites like eBay, where people can post their used solar panels for sale a discounted price.
 In this article, we will look into the used solar panel market, and whether buying panels from a reseller is the best option for your home solar setup.

-For the vast majority of solar installations, your solar provider will install a system of brand new parts, from your panels to your inverters to the wiring.
+For the vast majority of solar installations, your solar installer will put in a system of brand new parts, from your panels to your inverters to the wiring.
 A quick online search for used solar panels will show you several buying options for second-hand equipment, coming from bidding sites like eBay to wholesale used panels from several vendors.

 Panels may be sold used for several reasons.
 They may be slightly damaged, leading to a lower efficiency, or they may be from someone who doesn’t want some or all of their panels anymore.
 No matter the reason for the sale, used solar panels can be enticing for their low prices and low-stakes utility in DIY solar projects.